-The Central Training Facility on Bear Creek Road, the Transportation Safeguards Division Garage and ORNL's Walker Branch Watershed Laboratory are also classified as conditionally exempt small-quantity generators.
+The Central Training Facility on Bear Creek Road, the Transportation Safeguards Division Garage, and ORNL's Walker Branch Watershed Laboratory are also classified as conditionally exempt small-quantity generators.

 The Y-12 Plant is registered as a large-quantity generator and a TSD facility under EPA Identification (ID) Number TN3890090001.
 RCRA requires that owners and operators of hazardous waste management facilities have operating and/or postclosure care permits.
 Most of the units at the Y-12 Plant are being operated under operating permits; however, several units still operate under interim status in accordance with a Part A permit application.
-Amended Part A permit applications were submitted to TDEC in December 1991, August 1993, July 1994, and September 1995 but have not yet been acted on.
-Six RCRA Part B permit applications have been submitted for 20 active storage and treatment units listed on the Part A permit application.
-Four of these Part B applications have been approved and issued as RCRA operating permits (Table 2.1).
+Amended Part A permit applications were submitted to TDEC in December 1991, August 1993, July 1994, September 1995, and March 1998 but have not yet been acted on.
+Six RCRA Part B permit applications have been submitted for storage and treatment units at the Y-12 Plant.
+Four Part B applications have been approved and issued as RCRA operating permits (Table 2.1).
+One application has been closed because the unit (Interim Reactive Waste Treatment Unit) was closed in 1997.
+One application has not been acted on.

 The first Y-12 Plant permit (TNHW-032) was issued by the TDEC on September 30, 1994, for tank and container storage units.
-Four Class 1 permit modifications were submitted to the TDEC in 1997 for Permit TNHW-032.
-These modifications included updating the contingency plan, updating inspection requirements for the tanks, updating security requirements, and minor modifications to the language in the permit.
+Three Class 1 permit modifications were submitted to the TDEC in 1998 for Permit TNHW-032.
+These modifications included changing the co-operator from LMES to LMES and Bechtel Jacobs Company LLC and then to just Bechtel Jacobs Company LLC, updating the contingency plan, updating the closure plan, and removing the requirement to hydrostatically test the tank dikes.

 Permit TNHW-083 was issued by TDEC on September 28, 1995, for container storage units.
-Five Class 1 permit modifications were submitted to TDEC in 1997 for Permit TNHW-083.
-These modifications included updating the contingency plan, updating security requirements, updating facility drawings for Buildings 9720-9 and 9811-1 (OD-8), updating inspection requirements; and minor modifications to the language in the permit.
+Three Class 1 permit modifications were submitted to TDEC in 1998 for Permit TNHW-083.
+These modifications included changing the cooperator from LMES to LMES and Bechtel Jacobs Company LLC and then to just Bechtel Jacobs Company LLC, updating the contingency plan, and updating the closure plan.

 Permit TNHW-084 was also issued by TDEC on September 28, 1995, for production-associated units.
-Three Class 1 and one Class 2 permit modifications were submitted to TDEC in 1997 for Permit TNHW-084.
-These modifications included updating the contingency plan, updating training requirements, updating Building 9212 facility drawings by adding the Organic Handling Unit, and making minor modifications to the language in the permit.
+Three Class 1 permit modifications were submitted to TDEC in 1998 for Permit TNHW-084.
+These modifications included updating the contingency plan, removing the requirement to have shelf rings on the storage shelves, modifying the physical boundaries of permitted areas in Building 9212, updating the professional engineer-stamped drawing for the C-1 wing storage area in Building 9212, and making minor language changes.

-Permit TNHW-092 was issued by TDEC on September 3, 1996, for the production and storage of classified waste.
-Storage areas include Buildings 9720-32 and 9720-59.
-Three Class 1 permit modifications were submitted to the TDEC in 1997 for Permit TNHW-092.
-These modifications included updating the contingency plan, updating inspection requirements, and minor modifications to the language of the permit.
+Permit TNHW-092 was issued by TDEC on September 3, 1996 for the production and storage of classified waste.
+Four Class 1 permit modifications were submitted to TDEC in 1998 for Permit TNHW-092.
+This modification included changing the co-operator from LMES to LMES and Bechtel Jacobs Company LLC and then to just Bechtel Jacobs Company LLC, and updating the contingency plan.